srckto/e-commerce-num2-flutter/README.md

 - Search for items, categories.
 - Catch storage <Get_it> to save user data and what the user recently viewed.
 - Update user data.
-- Sqflite to save cart item.
+- Sqflite to save cart items.
 - Cloud Firestore ( Save user data, orders, products)
 - Dynamic Links.